 - Give them a chew toy – A chew toy is the best alternative of everything they chew.
-Whenever, your doggo try to chew some inappropriate item, interrupt him gently and give him the chew toy.
+Whenever, your doggo tries to chew some inappropriate items, interrupt him gently and give him the chew toy.
 Also, notice what time of the day your dog is more likely to chew, so you can easily keep a check on him.
 Vet Approved Dog Chew Toys Here

 - Give them different items to chew: You can also give them a tree’s branch, a cow’s hoof, and homemade ropes made by old shirts and fabrics.

 - Use of Boundary Dog Repellents and Sprays – You can keep your dogs away from important items by spraying them with vinegar or commercial dog repellants.